Flash floods are possible in Texas, Louisiana, Oklahoma and Arkansas

 The unsettled weather pattern brought snow to the western United States over the weekend and more was forecast for Tuesday.

-The city of Flagstaff was still digging out of 10 to 14 inches of snow, which prompted school closings in the city.
+The city of Flagstaff was still digging out of 10 to 14 inches of snow from the weekend, which prompted school closings in the city.
 The city of Prescott received 8 to 12 inches.

 Brandon Neuman of Flagstaff produced a time-lapse video of about a foot of snow falling on his backyard deck in seven hours.